stoenescubogdanalex/program/courses/backend/node/week2/session-plan.md

 This part of the module should explain Knex in a lot more technical detail.
 The following implementation is how we expect to see trainees using database interaction from this point forward.

-TODO write some more content for these two bullet points
 1. Explain what Knex is in more detail, and why we are using it here
-2. Compare using .raw() to the Query Builder methods
+2. Compare using .raw() to the Query Builder methods (TODO write some more content for these two bullet points to guide the mentor)

 ### Live coding